tenpy/tenpy/docs/IntroNpc.rst

 The short answer is, that LegCharges actually live on bonds (i.e., legs which are to be contracted) rather than individual tensors.
-Thus, it is convenient to share the LegCharges between different legs and even tensors, and just adjust the sign.
+Thus, it is convenient to share the LegCharges between different legs and even tensors, and just adjust the sign of the charges with `qconj`.

 As an example, consider the contraction of two tensors, :math:`C_{ia,ic} = \sum_{ib} A_{ia,ib} B_{ib,ic}`.
 For simplicity, say that the total charge of all three tensors is zero.